cs-ehanc001/cs480_hw1/README.md

 ## Usage

 Search type is specified with the flags "bfs", "dfs", or "ucs".
+Depth-first search is implemented with a maximum search depth of 20 nodes, with the root node considered depth 0.
+Uniform-cost search is implemented using the h1 metric, which is minimizing the number of misplaced tiles.
 Position of arguments does matter.
 Malformed arguments will be diagnosed, and a help message will be presented.

 ```